HSF/hsf.github.io/organization/_posts/2022/2022-07-07-coordination.md

 Following on from the email from Zach and Ale, Graeme and Liz met with Zach and discussed how to progress on this.

 We also want to discuss with Dan Katz and try to formulate best practice recommendations for software projects and experiments.
-There are quite some inconsistencies in what we cite and also if the citations are consistent with reproducibilty of the results (e.g., specific versions and tunes).
+There are quite some inconsistencies in what we cite and also if the citations are consistent with reproducibility of the results (e.g., specific versions and tunes).

 To be followed up after the summer.